shinzlet/oildrop/README.md

 <img src="https://raw.githubusercontent.com/shinzlet/oildrop/media/oildrop-hero.png" alt="An image showing Oildrop in light and dark mode.
 Several scripts are listed in its overview panel.">

-Oildrop is a userscript manager designed to be audited by anyone in less than 30 minutes.
-It uses around 500 lines of JavaScript (excluding comments), does not communicate with a server, and is easily modifiable to suit your needs.
+Oildrop is a userscript manager for Firefox.
+It was designed to be audited by anyone in less than 30 minutes, does not communicate with a server, and is easily modifiable to suit your needs.

 ## Features
 - Sleek, modern interface